PlayeRom/flightgear-addon-which-runway/README.md

 - `PageUp`/`PageDown` – scroll content with large increments (110 px).
 - `Esc` – close the window.

-## Customization
+## Settings Dialog

-Some options are stored in a property tree, so they can be changed during a flight session.
-To do this, go to the `Debug` menu -> `Browse Internal Properties` and then go to the `/addons/by-id/org.flightgear.addons.which-runway/setting` property.
-The following properties can be changed here:
+From the "Which Runway" -> "Settings..." menu, you can open the global settings window.
+The following options are available:

-1. `max-metar-range-nm` – maximum search range of the nearest airport with METAR, used if the current airport does not have a METAR.
-Default 30 NM.
+1. `Max range for nearest METAR in NM` – here you can specify, in nautical miles, how far away the nearest METAR will be searched if the airport does not have its own METAR.
+The default value is 30 NM.
-2. `keys/arrow-move-size` – by how many pixels the content should move when scrolling with the Up/Down arrow keys.
-Default 20 px.
-3. `keys/page-move-size` – by how many pixels the content should move when scrolling with the PageUp/PageDown keys.
-Default 110 px.
-4. `rwyuse/enabled` – whether the use of preferred airport runways (`rwyuse.xml` files) should be enabled.
-Default `true`.
-5. `rwyuse/aircraft-type` – default aircraft type (traffic) for `rwyuse.xml` files.
-Default `com` (commercial).
+2. `Preferred runways at the airport` – here you can enable/disable the use of preferred runways by the airport (`ICAO.rwyuse.xml` files).
+This is enabled by default.
+If you disable this option, the preferred runways at the airport will not be included at all (even if they exist), and the add-on will always display runways sorted by best headwind.

 ## Development